 The Concise Dictionary of Islam admits: “In some cases the ‘material’ which forms the substance of Quranic narrative, details of the creeds of Christianity and Judaism for example, does not correspond to those religion’s own understanding of their beliefs.
 This could be said, for example, of the notion of the Trinity found in the Quran…The Trinity ‘seen’ in the Quran is not the Trinity of the Apostle Creed, or of the Nicene creed” (pgs.
 229-230).

 Muslims maintain their belief in this false Jesus by:

 1. Believing the abrogated recitations of one man above the consistent testimony of over 40 inspired writers of the Bible.

 2. Taking the fraudulent speeches of a man 6 centuries after Christ over the record of eye-witnesses of Jesus in the Bible.

 3. Superimposing the false Christ of the Quran on the true Jesus of the Bible and reinforcing their delusion with distorted Bible verses.

 4. Believing in a “Jesus” that is neither Biblical nor historical.
-They reject Biblical and historical evidences, clinging instead to a fictional Jesus with a false message.
+They reject Biblical and historical evidence, clinging instead to a fictional Jesus with a false message.
 This decision has tragic eternal consequences for the Muslim.